pjp72-Un/pjp72-Un/README.md

 # Hi, I'm Peter

-Computational biochemist foucsed on analysing complex data to reveal insights into disease
+Computational biochemisty PhD candidate foucsed on analysing complex data to reveal insights into disease

 ## What I work on
 - Gut microbiome & coeliac disease